 The fourth piece screened, Another Occupation, takes ghostly, stark footage from soldiers sometime in early to mid 20th century (“some old horrible propaganda film”) and applies his process, interjecting with a scalding polemic against war and militarism: “…the soldier is the most debased slave, forced to dress the same, same haircuts, even buried in a line with blank white headstones,” one title screen blares.
 A jaded person could find Jacobs’ firebrand politics wearisome and clichéd.
 I found them, especially when connected with his passionate and startling imagery, cleansing, like a taking a plunge in a cold salt water pool.
 We live in such a militaristically reverential culture that sometimes it takes an iconoclastic beat bohemian to force a snap back and appreciate that regardless of courage and honor, war has and will always be hell.

 The final piece screened, the epic Seeking the Monkey King, forgoes the manipulation of found stereoscopes and instead employs Jacobs’ “magic lantern” methods, using lights and shadows on such simple materials as crumpled and shaped tin foil to create a spectacular and hellish miasma.
 Through the 40-minute film, Jacobs interjects title screens with an apocalyptic screed of the state of the world.
+(The score is by J.G.
+Thirlwell, who scores many of Jacobs’ films.)
 The Monkey King embodies our worst impulses—a greedy, violent, brutish force whose hairy knuckles drag us into senseless wars, acquisition and cruelty.
 The imagery—roiling chrome abstractions and looming apparitions of the Monkey King—is deeply unsettling yet also ecstatic and thrilling in the violent and volcanic manner of the best works Nicolas Winding Refn and Claire Denis.

 At the end of the night, two quotes by Jacobs resonated as koan for his work: “We’re so smart, and so fucking stupid,” and, “Fred Astaire’s dances should never be wasted.”
 Jacobs’ work boils with a voracious capacity for capturing and appreciating beauty, and a rage at the forces that brutally destroy and debase the sublime.